 Trek in January from my last experience better prepare and start below 13,000 feet will be more comfortable as well as safer but even so, it’s essential to check (or have your guide check) the weather condition as you progress along the trek.
 Unless you’re a very experienced trekker and know you’ll be comfortable with colder temperatures at high altitudes, you might prefer to take the Everest base camp trek too.

-In January, the Everest view trek can be the best choice for a wonderful Mountain View even temperature would be could.
-Trekkers can also enjoy their winter holiday doing hiking into Annapurna Panorama trek or Langtang valley hiking can be also the trips in January.
+In January, the Everest view trek can be the best choice for a wonderful Mountain View even if the temperature would be cold.
+Trekkers can also enjoy their winter holiday hiking into Annapurna Panorama trek or Langtang Valley hiking can be also the trips in January.

 What to Bring

 Before you start any trek in January, we must be well prepared for the cold weather.
 It is not for your comfort but also for your safety.
 A sleeping bag made to keep you warm in -30C conditions are ideal.
 While the sun will warm things up in the day, at the higher altitudes you will still need to trek in warm clothes, so bring a warm down jacket (down is ideal because it’s light, so if you need t take it off and carry it in your bag during the day, you won’t be weighed down by something bulky).